crazzfeng/sendcloud-docs/docs/Analysis/duration.md

 <Image align="center" alt="Time Consumption" border={false} caption="Time Consumption" src="https://files.readme.io/43b733cb72e1907e0a1279bc481e92a7cff9dc5767e91b3b02b34addbba18225-image.png" />

-The time taken from requesting to delivering an email is crucial for transactional emails, such as registration confirmations.
-Email delivery time statistics represent the sending efficiency of an email delivery provider.
-Here you can view the time consumption statistics for all your emails to determine if they meet your expectations.
+The time required to deliver an email from request to recipient is crucial for transactional emails, such as registration confirmations.
+Email delivery time statistics reflect the sending efficiency of your email delivery provider.
+Here, you can view time consumption statistics for all your emails to determine whether they meet your expectations.

 ## Time Consumption Gradients

-In Aurora SendCloud, trigger emails and batch emails have different time gradients.
+In Aurora SendCloud, trigger emails and batch emails use different time gradients for measurement.

 **Trigger Email Gradients:**

-* 0s~3s
+* 0s–3s
-* 3s~10s
+* 3s–10s
-* 10s~1min
+* 10s–1min
-* 1min~5min
+* 1min–5min
 * More than 5min

 **Batch Email Gradients:**

-* 0~10min
+* 0–10min
-* 10min~1h
+* 10min–1h
-* 1h~3h
+* 1h–3h
-* 3h~24h
+* 3h–24h
 * More than 24h

 ## Grouping Options

-Organize your duration statistics data by selecting one of these grouping methods:
+Organize your duration statistics by selecting one of these grouping methods:

-* **Group by null** _(default)_ - You will obtain the overall proportion distribution of different gradients.
+* **Group by null** _(default)_ - View the overall proportion distribution across different time gradients
-* **Group by Receiving Domain** - Performance by email provider
+* **Group by Receiving Domain** - Analyze performance by email provider
-* **Group by Day** - Daily performance breakdown
+* **Group by Day** - Review daily performance breakdown

-Choose the grouping that best matches your reporting needs and analysis goals.
+Select the grouping option that best matches your reporting needs and analysis goals.